cerenkuru/React-Investment-Calculator/README.md

 # React-Investment-Calculator
 Investment Calculator by React
+# You should run
+npm install
-You should run: npm install npm run dev
+npm run dev